tuned-org-uk/arrowspace-rs/paper.md

 ## taumode and bounded energy
-The main idea for this design is to *build a score that synthesises the energy features and geometric features of the dataset*.
+The main idea for this design is to *build a score that synthesises the energy features and geometric features of the dataset* and apply it to vector searching.

 Rayleigh and Laplacian as bounded energy transformation score become a bounded map: raw energy $E$ is compressed to $E'=\frac{E}{E+\tau}\in$ using a strictly positive scale $\tau$, stabilizing tails and making scores comparable across rows and datasets while preserving order within moderate ranges.